 How Membership Is Determined

-• If Senate leadership shifts, the majority and minority leaders change.
+- If Senate leadership shifts, the Senate majority and minority leaders also change.

 Historical Background

-Presidents from both parties have relied on the Gang of Eight process during major intelligence operations.
+Presidents from both major political parties have relied on the Gang of Eight process during important intelligence missions, military coordination efforts, and counterterrorism operations.
+The system remains a key part of the balance between national security secrecy and democratic accountability in the United States.

 Recent National Security Context in 2026

-• Ongoing intelligence monitoring related to global conflicts
+- Ongoing intelligence monitoring tied to global conflicts

 Political Balance Within the Group